 a single, holy, living sacrifice.

-Hear us, most merciful God,
+Hear us, most merciful Father,

 and send your Holy Spirit upon us